enableiot/iotkit-agent/agent/README.md

 ## General notes

-* The oisp-agent default protocol is **REST**.
-To change it to MQTT, use command 'protocol'.
 * The 'catalog' command shows the list of components associated with the account where the device is active.
 * In order to define the **host**, you don't need to specify the protocol (https/http).